Updated by Kristin Vegh.

 A well-designed website can capture visitor information to help create more leads for you.

-It builds your credibility - According to research, 75% of people have judged a company’s credibility based on its website design.
+It builds your credibility – According to research, 75% of people2 have judged a company’s credibility based on its website design.
 A poorly designed website could quickly send potential customers to one of your competitors.

 It saves you time and money – Think about all the calls you get from people asking simple questions, such as when you open, if you provide a certain service, or if you carry a certain product.

 With this information on your website, customers and prospects get what they need without taking you away from any of the many other tasks you have running your small business.
 It can also make for a better customer experience.
-They don’t have to wait while you hunt for information or return a call or email.
+They don’t have to wait while you search for information or return a call or email.

 While you certainly work a lot of hours, your website is working 24/7.
 That makes it a great tool for posting updates and announcements.
 Offering a new service?
 Carrying a new product?
 Closing for the long weekend?
 Your website can keep your customers up to date.

-We can even offer you some help here.
-Check out this useful article on what to do and not do on your small business website.
+If you’re interested in learning more about best practices, check out this useful article on what to do and not do on your small business website.

 2. Blog like a pro.